tituionut/flux-training/part02/README.md

 In this exercise we will continue working on the setup we have created before.
 It is assumed that you have Flux installed and synchronized with `workshop-flux-bootstrap` Git directory.
-If you have installed Flux a different way, it is perfectly fine.
+If you have installed Flux in a different way, it is perfectly fine.
 The most important is that you have a Git directory that Flux is synchronized with.